souksann/odin-recipes/README.md

-A recipe website utilizing the knowledge gained from Foundational HTML section of TOP.
+A recipe website utilizing the knowledge gained from the Foundational HTML section of TOP.